llopez37-stat697/hello-world/README.md

 # hello-world
 starting practice
-My name is Lorenz Lopez and I am on my 2nd year of the masters program.
-Looking forward to learning all with you how to use these new tools and SAS.
+My name is Lorenz Lopez and I am on my last semester of the masters program.
+Looking forward to learning more about SAS especially macros and Proc SQL.